cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Argument reference:
 : A reference that combines a shared argument with a rump item as defined in {{sec-referencing-argument-items}}.

-Affix:
-: Prefix or suffix, used as an argument in an argument reference employing the default function "concatenation".

 Function reference:
 : An argument reference that uses a tag for argument, rump, or both,